radhar/phonegap-ios-datepicker-plugin/README.md

 2. DatePicker was added support for value change event callback.
 3. DatePicker was added hide method.
 4. DatePicker was added prev/next buttons and optional callbacks.
+5. DatePicker layouts properly both in portrait and landscape mode.